JPMorgan profits on capital markets in a cash-flush economy

-(Reuters) -JPMorgan Chase & Co’s first-quarter results on Wednesday laid bare the challenge big banks face in this phase of the pandemic, where stimulus programs have left individuals and businesses in good financial shape but so flush with cash that few of them need loans.
+JPMorgan Chase & Co's (JPM.N) first-quarter results on Wednesday laid bare the challenge big banks face in this phase of the pandemic, where stimulus programs have left individuals and businesses in good financial shape but so flush with cash that few of them need loans.

 The biggest U.S. bank sailed past Wall Street expectations by reporting a nearly 400% increase in quarterly profit.
 The gains came from JPMorgan releasing more than $5 billion it had set aside to cover potential coronavirus loan losses that have not materialized, as well as a continued boom in capital-markets activity.